Dizzy611/In_GME/README.md

 In_GME
 ======

-Installer now available for public testing!
-Please be aware this is still very much an early alpha.
+This experimental branch is not ready for public testing, thus no installer is provided.
-If that's okay with you, Click "In_GME_v0_09.exe" then "Raw" to download.
+Please move back to the master branch if you want to test.

 Winamp Plugin for Game-Music-Emu

-Current Version: v0.09 Alpha
+Current Version: v0.10.1 Experimental

 In_GME copyright (C) 2013 Dylan J. Morrison, released under the ISC license, details of license in MAIN_gme.c